arebee/Bing-wallpapers-x-plat/README.md

 ## Bing image of the day

-This Windows PowerShell script automatically fetches the Bing image of the day.
+This Windows PowerShell script fetches the Bing "Image of the Day".
 Using this script you can set the Bing image of the day as your wallpaper.

-The script uses the XML page of [Microsoft Bing](https://www.bing.com/) to download the images.
+The script uses the API backing the [Microsoft Bing](https://www.bing.com/) page to download the images.
 With a few extra steps, the script allows you to set your wallpaper to the Bing image of the day, just like using [Bing desktop](http://blogs.msdn.com/b/buckh/archive/2013/01/02/bing-desktop-set-your-background-to-the-bing-image-of-the-day.aspx)